Ontario Physical Education

 OSBIE recommends the use of the Ontario Physical Education Safety Guidelines for all school sports, including Curricular, Intramurals and Interschool Athletics.
 Adhering to these guidelines provides you with the minimum standard of care that will be expected of all school personnel involved in physical education activities.

-For more information on the OPHEA Guidelines go to their website at www.ophea.net
+For more information on OPHEA, go to their website at www.ophea.net